oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 Runtime-compiled methods account for [graph encodings](#glossary-graph-encodings) in the heap.

 ### <a name="stage-universe"></a>Building Universe
-In this stage, a universe with all classes, fields, and methods is built, which is then used to create the native binary.
+In this stage, a universe with all types, fields, and methods is built, which is then used to create the native binary.

 ### <a name="stage-parsing"></a>Parsing Methods
 In this stage, the Graal compiler parses all reachable methods.